 The Michigan State University Museum was founded in 1857 and is Michigan’s natural and cultural history museum.
 Its research, education, exhibition, and outreach programs serve the entire state.

-Located on the MSU campus, on West Circle Drive and next to Beaumont Tower, the museum is open seven days a week, free of charge (donations are welcome).
+Located on the MSU campus, on West Circle Drive and next to Beaumont Tower, the museum is open six days a week, free of charge (donations are welcome).